mobizt/Firebase-ESP32/README.md

 ## Changes from earlier version

-For library v 2.6.0 (comes with FirebaseJson v 2.2.0) and later, FirebaseJson object will be used to handle JSON data instead of JSON string which, the following functions are affected:
+For library v 3.5.0 (comes with FirebaseJson v 2.2.1) or later, FirebaseJson object will be used to handle JSON data instead of JSON string which, the following functions are affected:

 getJson, setJson, pushJson, updateNode and updateNodeSilent.